 • Course Detail

-Participants will take away the latest clinical information and practical skills based on emerging research, evidence-based practice, and innovative learning strategies.
-We welcome all mental health and health clinicians, educators, school administrators, researchers, and others interested in the development and treatment of school-aged children and adolescents.
+Each year we strive to create a warm, energizing and fun learning experience to enhance connection and networking among attendees.
+We welcome all mental health and health clinicians, educators, school administrators, researchers, and others interested in the development and treatment of school-aged children and adolescents to join us in 2026!

 Who Should Attend